cosmology-api/cosmology.api/docs/quickstart.rst

 Quick Start
 ===========

-The Cosmology API is a collection of runtime-checkable Protocols that describe the whole and parts of the interface of a cosmology object.
-The Protocols us to describe and build functions that work with any compatible cosmology library (and any Array libraries that cosmology library might support), without even having the cosmology library as a hard dependency.
+The Cosmology API is a collection of runtime-checkable Protocols that describe the parts of the interface of a cosmology object.
+The Protocols can be used to describe and build functions that work with any compatible cosmology library (and any Array libraries that cosmology library might support), without even having the cosmology library as a hard dependency.